puhitaku/mtplvcap/README.md

 1. Done!
     - The binary can be moved and redistributed easily
     - Copy `libusb-1.0.dll` from `C:\msys64\mingw64\bin\libusb-1.0.dll` and place the copy alongside `mtplvcap.exe` to launch it directly from Explorer

+#### Revert back the driver (if necessary)

+Generic MTP apps will no longer be able to communicate with cameras with replaced libusb driver.
+To revert it back, follow the instruction:

+(Screenshots are not available as I don't have English Windows.
+Sorry for inconvenience.)

+1. Right-click the Start Button and click ""

+1. Right-click your camera in the "libusb-win32 devices" section and click "Update driver"

+1. Click "Browse my computer for driver software"

+1. Click "Let me pick from a list of device drivers on my computer"

+1. Choose "MTP USB Device" in the list and click "Next >"

+1. It'll show "Windows has successfully updated your driver software" and it's done

 ### macOS